Phineas and Ferb Get Busted!: Plot

 Phineas and Ferb rebuild their mother's station wagon into a flying car, called the "Flying Car of the Future, Today", and build a giant tower.
-Candace shows Linda (this time successful), who is furious, and Phineas confesses that they've been doing similar things all summer.
+Candace shows Linda (this time successful), who is furious, and Phineas confesses that they've been doing similar things all summer, as Linda apologizes to Candace for not believing her.
+Lawrence goes outside and sees the tower and Linda asks Lawrence if he knows about what the boys did and he denies it.
+Candace suggests several different punishments to the boys and Lawrence reluctantly agrees.
 The tower collapses, destroying part of the house.
 Linda and Lawrence send the boys to the "Smile Away Reformatory School" run by a drill sergeant, unaware that it is a prison where kids are brainwashed to remove their creativity.

 Candace enjoys fun activities with Stacy and Jeremy, but after a few days is bored and haunted by the sad consequences of busting Phineas and Ferb, realizing that she loves her brothers for their genius skills.
 She and Jeremy take the flying car to save her brothers, disguised as reporter Morty Williams and his cameraman.
-She secretly tells Phineas and Ferb to escape with them.
+Linda and Lawrence at the same time, conclude that the severity of their punishment was worse than it should've been, and they make the decision to have the boys taken out of the reform school.
+They choose to get to the school by means of the flying car but are impeded when they discover that it's gone.
+Once Jeremy and Candace get into the school, she secretly tells Phineas and Ferb to escape with them.

 At the flying car, they see Linda and Lawrence, but the sergeant arrives to put Candace and Jeremy in the school as well.
 With a giant robot spider, Dr. Doofenshmirtz and Perry the Platypus knock the sergeant off the cliff to his death.
 Phineas and Ferb are juggling corn dogs, Linda and Lawrence turn into marionettes controlled by a giant Baljeet, who turns into one as well, controlled by a talking zebra, and Jeremy proposes to Candace.

 It turns out it was all Candace's dream all along and that the events of the episode never happened, which she tells her family at breakfast, even revealing Perry's secret identity.
-Major Monogram bursts in with an army of O.W.C.A.
+However, Major Monogram bursts in with an army of O.W.C.A.
 (Organization Without a Cool Acronym) agents to relocate Perry and mind-erase the Fletchers and Flynns.

-A whimpering Perry wakes up in Phineas's bed, the events of the entire episode having all been just a bad dream and didn't really happen at all.
+Perry wakes up in Phineas's bed, the events of the entire episode having all been just a bad dream and didn't really happen at all.
 Phineas reassures him, telling him to go back to sleep, which they both do.